An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Quantum trajectories and quantum master equation

 \subsection{Quantum diffusion}

-Before ending this section, we mention quantum trajectories for quantum diffusion.
-Since there are nice reviews~\cite{wiseman2009quantum, landi2024current} on this topic, we here briefly introduce the basic ideas with the governing equation, which will appear later in this paper.
+Before ending this section, we mention a different formulation of quantum trajectories in terms of quantum diffusion.
+Since there are nice reviews~\cite{wiseman2009quantum, landi2024current} on this topic, we here briefly introduce the basic ideas, along with the governing equation, which will appear later in this review.

-We first note that the GKSL equation Eq.~\eqref{gksl2} is invariant under the following transformations: \aln{
+We first note that the GKSL equation in Eq.~\eqref{gksl2} is invariant under the following transformations: \aln{